AWS Cloud Operations & Migrations Blog

 - Navigate to the CloudTrail console.
 In the left-hand navigation menu, choose Lake as shown in Figure 1 to enable CloudTrail Lake and Create event data stores.

 - Select the Editor tab, and copy and paste the SQL Query syntax into the editor as shown in Figure 4: To Run SQL Query for granular view in CloudTrail Lake Editor.

 SELECT userIdentity.accountId, recipientAccountId, userIdentity.arn, eventSource, eventName, awsRegion, tlsDetails.tlsVersion, tlsDetails.cipherSuite, userAgent, COUNT(* ) AS numOutdatedTlsCalls FROM $EDS_ID WHERE tlsDetails.tlsVersion IN ('TLSv1', 'TLSv1.1' ) AND eventTime > '2022-04-19 00:00:00' AND eventTime < '2022-04-30 00:00:00' GROUP BY userIdentity.accountId, recipientAccountId, userIdentity.arn, eventSource, eventName, awsRegion, tlsDetails.tlsVersion, tlsDetails.cipherSuite, userAgent ORDER BY eventSource, eventName, tlsVersion

 Figure 4: To Run SQL Query for granular view in CloudTrail Lake Editor

-- Alter the eventTime as needed in the SQL Query editor, and select Run.
+- Alter the $EDS_ID with your data store ID and the eventTime as needed in the SQL Query editor, and select Run.

 - The command output should show “Successful”.
 Select the Query Results tab to see the breakdown of calls as seen in Figure 5: Query Results with Granular view.